Vietnam.vn - Nền tảng quảng bá Việt Nam

 During the most difficult years, he stood behind her to support her so she could devote herself to art.

-"My father was also often away from home, and my mother raised her children alone through the war and extremely difficult times of the country.
-When the country entered the renovation period, in addition to working as an actress, my mother was also the owner of the Mai Chau Wedding Dress chain of stores bearing her name, famous in Hanoi, since the 80s of the 20th century," said Ms. Lan.
+"My father was also often away from home, and my mother single-handedly raised her children through war and extremely difficult times for the country.
+When the country entered the renovation period, in addition to working as an actress, my mother was also the owner of the Mai Chau Wedding Dress chain, which bore her name, famous in Hanoi, since the 1980s," said Ms. Lan.

 To date, Meritorious Artist Mai Chau can no longer act in films, attend honoring ceremonies or meet former colleagues.
 Currently, she enjoys the rest of her life the way she wants: gently and peacefully.

-Mrs. Mai Chau lives with her children and grandchildren - a family of four generations.
+Mrs. Mai Chau lives with her children, grandchildren and great-grandchildren - a family of four generations.
 Her children and grandchildren take great care of her, but she never wants to bother anyone.
 She still does what she can.

 When she was still healthy, she still told her children: "Growing old and weak is the law of nature, the important thing is to accept it happily."